VERONICA HELEY started in crime…

 Ellie Quicke Mysteries

-The Ellie Quicke Mysteries reached number twelve, and was published in the spring of 2011.
-This was Murder My Neighbour, in which Ellie tries to track down an elusive Mrs Pryce and deal with her daughter's latest financial crisis.
-Coming in 2012, will be Murder In Mind.
+The Ellie Quicke Mysteries reached number seventeen, and was published in the spring of 2011.
+This was Murder In Style, in which Ellie investigates the death of the owner of a fashion boutique.

 Meanwhile the new series called The Abbot Agency is going well.
 Widowed Bea Abbot runs a domestic agency which does not, repeat not, deal with murder…but occasionally finds itself doing just that.
-The sixth story, False Report, came out in November 2011.
+The eleventh story, False Fire, came out in December 2016.

 I send out an email newsletter giving the latest on what’s happening with my books and talks.
 If you would like to have it sent to you, please click here to subscribe your email address.

 An audio version of many newsletters, read by Veronica, from 2011-2014 is available on Soundcloud here.